-In this article, we take a look at common problems that can cause misfire codes on only one block.
-Before we dive into this topic, it is essential to point out that if you are having this problem after changing the spark plugs or ignition coils, make sure that the spark plug wires and ignition coil harnesses are not switched around.
+In this article, we look at common problems that can cause misfire codes on only one block.
+Before we dive into this topic, it is essential to point out that if you have this problem after changing the spark plugs or ignition coils, make sure that the spark plug wires and ignition coil harnesses are not switched around.

 One of the most common problems that will cause misfire codes on one side of the engine is a clogged catalytic converter.
 This issue only applies to vehicles that have two catalytic converters, one catalytic converter for each bank.

 A catalytic converter that is completely or partially clogged will restrict the exhaust gases.
 Because the exhaust can not escape the cylinder, it builds excessive pressure, and that cylinder will not fire properly.
 Each catalytic converter is connected to all the cylinders on one side; you will end up getting several misfire codes plus the typical P0300 random misfire code.

 A clogged catalytic converter can be verified by performing an exhaust backpressure test.
 You will need to remove the upstream oxygen sensor, connect an exhaust back pressure test gauge.
 Run the engine for a minute or crank it for a moment.
 To learn more, follow this guide on how to perform an exhaust backpressure test.

 Comparing oxygen sensor values between the two catalytic converters can hint at a bad catalytic converter as well.
 Also, symptoms of a clogged catalytic converter include: